ishrutis/Datascience-projects/README.md

-# Datascience-projects
+# Startup dataset analysis
-All data science projects from beginner to advanced level.
+This dataset has funding information of the Indian startups from January 2015 to August 2017.
+- Python
+- Pandas
+- Matplotlib